dk14/wolfram-mega/docs/dsl.md

 > **Computational finance.
 If computer cannot enumerate portfolio - human won't be able to do it for sure**.
 Pricing must be done over definite outcomes.
 Even blurry pricing (dream-pricing) is definite pricing done on GPU (with parallelization), it is still strongly-typed.
 Forecasters like Random-walk, ARIMA etc hide types from you, causing confusion over what is actually priced.
 They also don't account for present - they infer "types" (what outcome can be) from a sample of badly collected historical data, never asking trader what the trader (human) actually knows about **present** environment.
 Feeding the past into the future until future becomes the past and so on, it's a perpetual motion attempt.

+## Guarantees
+- money preservation: all outputs of transaction equal sum of all inputs
+    - judgemental gurantee by design - Mega `OfferTerms` does not require money inputs to be specified - they are calculated automatically.
+    - `OfferTerms` has `partyCompositeCollateralAmount`, `counterpartyCompositeCollateralAmount` fields that allow to auto-refund if collateral remained in a leaf.
+Fully tractable spending.
+- finite and predictable execution time.
+    - > Longest chain of `dsl.outcome` is the worst-case amount of transactions necessary

 ## Language

 There are only two constructs: